 When starting out on the Ayurvedic path, it is vitally important to take baby steps.
 You need to get to know yourself a little better and to get to know your food a little better; over time.
 This is a relationship that cannot be rushed!
 You also need a simple framework or context to work within, so you know why you are doing what you are doing – but not too much reasoning.
 Knowledge is a bit like salt in a dish.
 You want just enough to enhance the other flavours but not so much that it takes over and spoils the dish!

 Agni can have several states.
 It can be BALANCED (or ‘sama’), or it can be imbalanced.
-There are three states of imbalanced Agni – SHARP (or ‘tikshna’), DULL (or ‘manda’) and IRREGULAR (or ‘visham’).
-So how do these imbalanced states feel and what effect do they have in the gut?
+There are three states of imbalanced Agni – SHARP (or ‘tikshna’), DULL (or ‘manda’), and IRREGULAR (or ‘visham’).
+So how do these imbalanced states feel and what effect do they have on the gut?

 The undigested food (undercooked or overcooked) that remains from these three imbalanced states of AGNI is toxic to the body.
 In Ayurveda, it is called AMA.

-General symptoms of Ama in the body are a thick coating on the tongue in the morning, general fatigue, a lack-lustre of the skin, all of the states of indigestion described above, irregular elimination, fluctuations in energy level, mood and appetite and pain and stiffness in the joints.
+General symptoms of Ama in the body are a thick coating on the tongue in the morning, general fatigue, a lackluster of the skin, all of the states of indigestion described above, irregular elimination, fluctuations in energy level, mood and appetite, and pain and stiffness in the joints.